 - Leverage our expertise in immunology and oncology to identify, develop and commercialize new product candidates.
 We have established development expertise and capabilities in synthetic chemistry, molecular biology, immunology and clinical oncology, which we believe will help us advance product candidates in the immuno-oncology field.
 We plan to become a leader in the development and commercialization of product candidates targeting adenosine in what is known as the adenosine-cancer axis, a key mechanism used by tumors to evade immune attack.
-Three of our product programs, each of which was in-licensed, are focused on the development of product candidates targeting this axis, including an A2A receptor antagonist, an anti-CD73 antibody and an A2B receptor antagonist.
-We intend to seek opportunities to in-license additional product candidates with a focus on the potential to address unmet needs within our areas of expertise. - Utilize efficient clinical trial designs to enable us to identify the most promising clinical indications.
-Our Phase 1/1b clinical trial is designed to evaluate multiple variables, such as single agent and combination therapy, impact of prior therapy with immune-oncology agents and the role of various biomarkers, which may allow us to determine tumor types that are most responsive to treatment with CPI-444 alone or in combination.
+Three of our product programs, are focused on the development of product candidates targeting this axis, including an A2A receptor antagonist, an anti-CD73 antibody and an A2B receptor antagonist.
+We have also in-licensed a monoclonal antibody to a novel immuno-oncology target that is independent of the adenosine axis.
+In addition to our internal research programs, we intend to seek opportunities to in-license other product candidates with a focus on the potential to address unmet needs within our areas of expertise. - Utilize efficient clinical trial designs to enable us to identify the most promising clinical indications.
+Our Phase 1/1b clinical trial is designed to evaluate multiple variables, such as single agent and combination therapy, impact of prior therapy with immuno-oncology agents and the role of various biomarkers, which may allow us to determine tumor types that are most responsive to treatment with CPI-444 alone or in combination.
 This approach has the potential to shorten development time by quickly identifying the most promising clinical indications, which would then be evaluated in subsequent definitive pivotal trials.
-For instance, In January 2017, the protocol-predefined criteria for expansion in our Phase 1/1b clinical trial for CPI-444 was reached for the cohort of patients with renal cell carcinoma treated with single-agent CPI-444.
-Accordingly, the size of that cohort has been increased from 14 to 26 patients.
-We intend to use similar clinical trial designs for our other product candidates in the future.
+For instance, in 2017, both the single agent and combination arms of the NSCLC and RCC cohorts met the protocol-defined criteria for expansion, and both arms of the RCC cohort further met the protocol-defined criteria for additional expansion.
+We believe the expansion design of our protocol has allowed us to select the most promising development path to date and we intend to use similar clinical trial designs for our other product candidates in the future.